Part of the Open Bankruptcy Project - 180+ free domains, 44,000+ pages, $0 hosting

 Why would a bankruptcy attorney withdraw from my case?

 Common reasons include nonpayment of fees, client non-cooperation (not providing documents or missing appointments), irreconcilable disagreements about strategy, or conflicts of interest.
 The attorney must state the reason in their withdrawal motion.
+In many cases, the withdrawal follows a pattern of poor communication - if your attorney stopped returning calls long before the withdrawal, that may indicate a deeper problem with how the firm handles cases.

 Related Topics